icodingforfood/WPF.Materials/Examples.md

 Using `AcrylicContainer` is quite simple.
 It behaves just like a `Border` control, but require a couple of small steps to set up.

 ### Rules and Requirements
-- The `AcrylicContainer` cannot be in the same lineage as the RootPanel it will "blur".
+- The `AcrylicContainer` cannot be in the same lineage as the `RootPanel` it will "blur".
 Setting up a pseudo-root object as shown in the example below is recommended.
-- The RootPanel object (generally a container or panel) must be specified.
-This can be done by code or by binding.
+- The `RootPanel` object (generally a container or panel) must be specified.
+This can be done in code-behind or with binding.
-- Use the AcrylicContainer sparingly.
+- Use the `AcrylicContainer` sparingly.
 It can be resource-hungry, especially on older GPUs.

 ### Example
 ```XAML